mk-fg/git-nerps/README.rst

   with the old key and new ones encrypted with new one.

 * Command to find all encrypted files in local copy and auto-setup attrs.

+* Command to show if stuff is/was/will-be encrypted.